Heavyweights: The Best Weightlifting Belts of 2022

 Width - The width is going to aid in stability.
 Most good belts will have a 4” to 6” width.

 Support - These usually come in either 4” or 6” of leather for your lower lumbar support.
-That’s the main area you’ll be propping up, eliminating the high risk of sustaining back or spine injuries.
+That’s the main area you’ll be propping up, minimizing the high risk of sustaining back or spine injuries.

 A: By alleviating pressure on your spine, you’re able to better understand what you’re truly capable of lifting without hurting yourself.
 Weightlifting belts stabilize your core and spinal column, putting more pressure into your inner abdominal area, which gives you a better workout through and through.
 When pressure is released off the spine, it mimics a move called the Valsalva maneuver, which is when you pull in your breath to increase pressure in your inner abdominal region.

-Q: How and When to Use Weightlifting Belts
+Q: How and when to use weightlifting belts?

 A: In almost every weightlifting competition in the country, you’re able to use these belts throughout the whole duration.
 The mindset is, that you’re not gaining extra muscles when you put one of these on, but you’re protecting yourself from potential harm if you’re going in for some serious weightlifting.
-When it comes to personal safety, these competitions have to take president over that, rather than a silly set of rules that they’ve concocted.